-Field Work and Intern Placements: A general Field Work placement is required for all students in the Family Life Education Major.
+Practicum and Intern Placements: A general practicum placement is required for all students in the Family Life Education Major.
 This is allowed only after the student has been accepted into the program and who continues to meet all academic requirements.
-This initial placement is FAM 390-Field Work in Family Life, the assignment is determined through a meeting between the student and a Family Life faculty member.
+This initial placement is FAM 390-Practicum in Family Life, the assignment is determined through a meeting between the student and a Family Life faculty member.
 Attempts will be made to align the placement site experience with the professional goals of the student.

-Additional Field Work experiences and Internships take place within each minor.
+Additional practicum experiences and Internships take place within each minor.
 In these instances the placement reflects the chosen minor and further prepares the student for their professional emphasis within the field of Family Life services.
-Hours and time requirements will vary depending which minor the student has chosen, but all Internships will meet a requirement of a minimum of 480 hours.
+Hours and time requirements will vary depending which minor the student has chosen, but all Internships will meet a minimum range of 480 to 600 hours depending on the minor chosen.
 The Internship is usually taken after all the required course work in the program has been completed.